-An Australian boulder matrix opal is a naturally occuring precious opal mixed with the parent rock ( ironstone)
+An Australian boulder matrix opal stone is a naturally occuring precious opal mixed with the parent rock ( ironstone)

 The parent rock is a ferruginous rock ( containing iron ), and is called ironstone.

 It is found exclusively in Queensland, Australia, and does not need to be treated before cutting or polishing.

 The word boulder is used in its name, because it is always found in proximity or among deposits boulder opal stone, and the mother rock is the same as boulder opal stone.